 - High lumen maintenance prolongs output

 - Small light source minimises luminaire shadowing

-- Influences plant physiology to boost nutritional and medical values
+- Boosts nutritional and medicinal values

 - UV reduces incidences of diseases and pests